PlatyPete/monster-hunter-wardrobe/README.md

 	- [x] Apply current skin texture when equipping armor with exposed skin
 	- [x] Menu to equip MH1 armor sets that have armor skills
 	- [x] Import and Export comma-separated armor code to integrate with the wiki's set builder
+	- [ ] Include armor skill points in the armor piece list for MHG
 	- [ ] Search bar for armor pieces by name
 	- [ ] Filter by element resistance
 	- [ ] Filter by armor skill